Subacute sclerosing panencephalitis

 No cure for SSPE exists.
 Treatment is generally aimed at controlling symptoms.
-Certain antiviral drugs and drugs that boost the immune system may be tried to slow the progression of the disease.
+Certain antiviral medicines and medicines that boost the immune system may be tried to slow the progression of the disease.

 The following resources can provide more information on SSPE:

 - National Institute of Neurological Disorders and Stroke --

 SSPE is always fatal.
 People with this disease die 1 to 3 years after diagnosis.
 Some people may survive longer.